Diverse Picture Books about Mothers

 Milo Imagines the World by Matt de la Peña

 Milo watches people from a train and sketches the lives he imagines they live.
-Nervous and excited, he visits his mother in prison, where he shows her sketches of their family eating ice cream outside their home.
+Nervous and excited, he visits his mother in prison, showing her sketches of their family eating ice cream outside their home.

-Use in the classroom to discuss bias, judgement, observation, curiosity, and visualizing.
+Use in the classroom to discuss bias, judgement, observation, curiosity, and visualising.

 Missing Mummy by Rebecca Cobb